🎉Grand Opening: June 2026

 Tooth Enamel and Preparation

 The outermost layer of each tooth is called enamel — a highly mineralised, protective surface.
 For porcelain veneers, a small amount of enamel is typically removed from the front of the tooth to create space for the veneer to sit flush with the surrounding teeth.
-This preparation is usually minimal, often less than a millimetre, but it is generally an irreversible step.
+This preparation is usually minimal, often less than a millimetre, but it is generally an irreversible step because the natural enamel cannot regenerate once removed.

 The Bonding Process